myabc/myabc.github.com/_posts/2009-11-18-getting-started-with-datamapper-merb-on-jruby.markdown

     jruby -S rake slices:merb-admin:install

-Fire up your application, with *ONE* of the following commands:
+Fire up your application, with *one* of the following commands:

     jruby -S merb
     glassfish